peter88213/yw2nw/docs/usage.md

 The yw2nw distribution comes with a sample configuration file located in the `sample` subfolder.
 It contains yw2nw's default settings and options.
 This file is also automatically copied to the global configuration folder during installation.
 You best make a copy and edit it.

 - The OPTIONS section comprises options for regular program execution.
 - The SETTINGS section comprises the program "constants".
 If you change them, the program might behave differently than described in the documentation.
 So only touch them if you are clear about the consequences.
-Lists must be written as literal Python lists with brackets and quotes.
+Tuples must be written as literal Python tuples with parentheses and quotes.
 - Comment lines begin with a `#` number sign.
 In the example, they refer to the code line immediately above.

 This is the configuration explained: